Last weekend, I needed a break from Los Angeles.

 A great cabin is the most essential part of a perfect mountain escape.
 For your trip to the Lake Arrowhead area, go with Arrowhead Pine Rose Cabins, a collection of storybook-worthy cabins nestled at 5,800 feet elevation in the tiny town of Twin Peaks (just 10 minutes up the mountain from Lake Arrowhead)

 With studio, one, two, and three bedrooms cabins, all with full kitchens, Pine Rose has accommodations for every occasion.
 But if it’s just you and your significant other, opt for a studio — they’re cozier, more romantic and most have a wood-burning fireplace.
 I chose cabin cabin #9, a.k.a.
 The Eagle’s Nest (pictured above with the red door).
-Although it’s closest to the road (it’s not a busy road), I think #9 is the most picture-perfect both inside and out.
-For more space and two bedrooms, Cabin #5, a.k.a Little House on the Pond, is also picture perfect and ideal for a small group of friends or two couples.
-Like the the rest of the cabins, it features a deck with a grill — but cabin 5′s is set next to a peaceful man-made pond.
+Although it’s close to a road (it’s not a very busy road), I think #9 is the most picture-perfect studio cabin both inside and out.
+For more space and two bedrooms, go with Cabin #5, a.k.a Little House on the Pond, which as the name suggests, is set next to a peaceful man-made pond and features a deck with a grill (it’s ideal for a small group of friends or two couples).

 For a one-night stay, I recommend arriving in the early evening on Friday (Saturday night reservations require a two-night minimum stay — so if you book Saturday you also need to book either Friday or Sunday night).
 Once checked in (check in time starts at 2pm), make sure to pick up a bundle or two of firewood from the front desk ($7 per bundle).
 From there, I suggest just lounging around, enjoying your cabin and staying in to whip up some soup and grilled cheese in your cabin’s kitchen (bring provisions with your or visit Jensen’s Finest Foods, a supermarket in the nearby town of Blue Jay).
 Next, use the wood you picked up earlier to build a fire in your fireplace, then chill out in bed with a movie (the cabin’s TV comes with free Netflix, or come prepared with a movie or two loaded on your computer/iPad).